326 (Naltrexone hydrochloride 50 mg)

 Pill imprint 326 has been identified as Naltrexone hydrochloride 50 mg.

-Naltrexone is used in the treatment of opiate dependence; alcohol dependence; fibromyalgia; trichotillomania; smoking cessation and belongs to the drug classes antidotes, drugs used in alcohol dependence.
+Naltrexone is used in the treatment of alcohol dependence; fibromyalgia; opiate dependence; trichotillomania; smoking cessation and belongs to the drug classes antidotes, drugs used in alcohol dependence.
 Risk cannot be ruled out during pregnancy.
-Naltrexone 50 mg is classified as a Schedule N controlled substance under the Controlled Substance Act (CSA).
+Naltrexone 50 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 50 mg